danisec/sim-obe/README.md

 -   **resources/views**: Blade templates for the frontend.
 -   **routes/web.php**: Defines web routes for the application.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a feature branch: git checkout -b feature-name
+3. Commit changes: git commit -m "feat: add new feature"
+4. Push to branch: git push origin feature-name
+5. Submit a pull request.

-Please fork the repository and submit a pull request with your changes.
-Ensure that your code follows the project’s coding standards.
+Ensure your code follows the project’s coding standards before submission.